iffy/generalconference/data/eng/1980-04/037-priesthood-councils-key-to-meeting-temporal-and-spiritual-needs/text.md

-# Priesthood Councils: Key to Meeting Temporal and Spiritual Needs
+# Priesthood Councils:Key to Meeting Temporal and Spiritual Needs

 The ancient Nephite prophet King Benjamin counseled those who had accepted the Savior and received a remission of their sins with these words: "For the sake